Banate vs. Philippine Countryside Rural Bank

 Facts

-- The mortgage contract contained a cross-collateral stipulation (dragnet clause) stating that the property secured not only the subject loan but also "such other loans or advances already obtained, or still to be obtained" by the mortgagors.
+- The mortgage deed contained a cross-collateral stipulation (dragnet clause) stating the properties secured "such other loans or advances already obtained, or still to be obtained" by the mortgagors.

-- Aside from the subject loan, the spouses Maglasang obtained two other loans from PCRB secured by separate mortgages on other properties.
+- The spouses Maglasang had two other separate loans from PCRB secured by mortgages on other properties.

-- In November 1997, before the subject loan matured, the spouses Maglasang and spouses Cortel requested PCRB's permission to sell the subject properties and asked for their release from the mortgage, claiming the other loans were adequately secured by other mortgages.
+- November 1997: The spouses requested PCRB’s permission to sell the subject properties and asked for release from the mortgage, claiming the other loans were adequately secured by other properties.

-- They alleged that PCRB's Branch Manager, Pancrasio Mondigo, verbally agreed to release the mortgage upon full payment of only the subject loan.
+- The petitioners claimed PCRB Branch Manager Pancrasio Mondigo verbally agreed to the request, subject to full payment of the subject loan only.

-- The spouses sold the subject properties to petitioner Violeta Banate for P1,750,000.00, using the proceeds to pay the subject loan.
+- The spouses sold the subject properties to petitioner Violeta Tudtud Banate for P1,750,000.00.

-- PCRB released the owner's duplicate certificate of title to Banate, who was able to secure a new title in her name, but the title retained the mortgage lien in favor of PCRB.
+- Banate secured a new title in her name, but it carried the mortgage lien in favor of PCRB.

 Arguments of the Petitioners

-- The verbal agreement with Branch Manager Mondigo novated the original mortgage contract, specifically the cross-collateral stipulation, by substituting the condition that payment of only the subject loan would suffice for the release of the mortgage.
+- The verbal agreement with Branch Manager Mondigo novated the mortgage contract, extinguishing the cross-collateral stipulation regarding the subject properties.

 Arguments of the Respondents

-- Branch Manager Mondigo had no actual or apparent authority to verbally modify or novate the written mortgage contract; the power to modify corporate contracts resides with the board of directors.
+- Mondigo lacked actual or apparent authority to verbally amend or novate the written mortgage contract; only the Board of Directors has such power under the Corporation Code.

 Issues